 About Generation New Era

-Generation New Era is a groundbreaking scientific study of several thousand babies born in 2022/23, and their families.
-It aims to follow the lives of this new generation as they grow up in our changing world.
-By providing vital new insights into the health and development of children, Generation New Era will help researchers, governments and service providers to improve the lives of children and families in the UK.
+The study aims to follow the babies as they grow up in our changing world.
+By providing vital new insights into children’s health and development, Generation New Era will help researchers, governments and service providers to improve the lives of children and families in the UK.

 About the UK’s birth cohort studies